XikunHuang/TAKN/README.md

     enwiki-2020-03-01-Mathematics-edgelist-simple.tsv   6.1 MB
     ```

-Data format of *enwiki-YEAR-03-01-TOPIC-edgelist-simple.tsv*: There are two columns separated by tab.
+Data format of *enwiki-YEAR-03-01-TOPIC-edgelist-simple.tsv*: There are two columns separated with tab.
 The first column is the page id of the source page, and the second column is the page id of the target page.
 Below is a part of *enwiki-2020-03-01-Mathematics-edgelist-simple.tsv*:

 ```
 # source_page_id    target_page_id